Laine's hat trick lifts Jets over Panthers 4-2 in Helsinki

-Laine scored in the second period and twice in the third, including an empty-netter, for the Jets, who opened the back-to-back series between the teams in front of a roaring sellout crowd of 13,500 at Hartwall Arena.
+He scored in the second period and twice in the third, including an empty-netter, in the opener of a back-to-back series between the teams in front of a roaring sellout crowd of 13,500 at Hartwall Arena.

+"I don't think you can imagine how good that feels," Laine said.
+"It's good to be home and score all those goals back here.
+It's pretty awesome."

-He wristed a shot past goalie James Reimer on a power play to claim a 2-1 lead for the Jets with 4:46 left in the second, then slapped a one-timer for the winner on a two-man advantage from the top of the left circle 3:28 into the final period before scoring on an empty net.
+He wristed a shot past goalie James Reimer on a power play to claim a 2-1 lead for the Jets with 4:46 left in the second, then slapped a one-timer for the winner on a two-man advantage from the top of the left circle 3:28 into the final period before scoring on an empty net for his fifth career hat trick.

-Mathieu Perreault scored the opening goal for the Jets (8-4-1) and defenseman Dustin Byfuglien had three assists.
+Mathieu Perreault scored the opening goal for the Jets (8-4-1) and captain Blake Wheeler and defenseman Dustin Byfuglien and had three assists each.
 The Panthers (2-5-3), who outshot Winnipeg 38-36, tied the score twice on goals by Keith Yandle and Evgenii Dadonov.

-Florida captain Aleksander Barkov, also a native of Finland, assisted on Perreault's opener.
+Florida captain Aleksander Barkov, also a native of Finland, assisted on Yandle's goal.

+"Overall, as a team, we played good in their zone," Barkov said.
+"We have another game (Friday) and we have to concentrate on that."

-Laine, whose 44 goals were second in the NHL last season to Alex Ovechkin's 49, opened the season with just three goals and two assists in 12 games, but he made a clear statement on Thursday.
+Laine, whose 44 goals were second to Alex Ovechkin's 49 last season, had just three goals and two assists in 12 games, but he made a clear statement on Thursday.

+"Tonight was a good example of what we see from (Laine) so often," Winnipeg coach Paul Maurice said.
+"He scored three but I think he could have had seven.
+I'm just so happy for him and his family that he can have a night like this.
+It's just outstanding."

 The Panthers had the momentum in early stages, outshooting the Jets 9-0 in the opening minutes.
 They controlled the play and the puck most of the opening period but goaltender Connor Hellebuyck kept them at bay, turning back 18 shots in the opening frame.